jmizv/local-legend-tracker/README.md

 # local-legend-tracker

+🕳 **This is just a placeholder repository.
+Find the source code at [codeberg.de](https://codeberg.org/jmizv/local-legends-tracker)**.

 If you'd like to have an overview over the #strava segments and local legends in your surrounding, this small tool will help.

-This repository is actually hosted at [codeberg.org](https://codeberg.org/jmizv/local-legends-tracker).
-Find everything there.